beach-fossils/BioFago/README.md

 ## Docker Images

-The development made until now relies on two Docker images for some of its functionality.
+The development that has been made until now relies on two Docker images for some of its functionality.
 Before running the tool, make sure to pull these images:

 1. Prokka (for genome annotation):
    ```bash